-CentralReach is launching solutions to effectively capture and track all this data and enable you to transmit it to state Medicaid offices.
+CentralReach has EVV-compliant solutions to effectively capture and track all this data and enable you to transmit it to state Medicaid offices.
 Through invested research into the different state models and best-in-class development to deliver technology solutions, we are honored to provide many ABA practices with EVV solutions that work with the trusted CentralReach systems.

 Read on for additional considerations that could impact providers in specific states and/or with specific MCOs.